s4ke/docker-lviv-2022/README.md

 {"class":"8"}
 ```

+# Docker

+## Install Docker on your machine

+The following requires Docker to be installed on your machine.
+If not done already, follow the tutorial at https://docs.docker.com/engine/install/ubuntu/

+## Taking Docker for a spin

 ## Build the docker image

 As we want a self contained docker image for our AI based REST service, we have to